codenewhaven/app/README.md

 ## Working on the code

 This repository contains the three files you need to get started.
+Each team should only work on one file, as described above.